Gattaca: Plot

 When a Gattaca administrator is murdered a week before a possible launch, the police find one of Vincent's eyelashes near the crime scene, but can only identify it as from an "unregistered" in-valid, and thus launch an investigation to find who owns the eyelash.
 During this, Vincent becomes close to a co-worker, Irene Cassini, and falls in love with her.
 Though a valid, Irene has a higher risk of heart failure that will bar her from any deep space mission.
 Vincent also learns that Jerome's paralysis is self-inflicted; after placing silver in the Olympics, Jerome threw himself in front of a car.
-Jerome maintains that he was designed to be the best, yet somehow wasn't, and is suffering because of this.
+Jerome maintains that he was designed to be the best, yet somehow was not, and is suffering because of this.

 Vincent repeatedly evades the grasp of the investigation.
 Finally, it is revealed that Gattaca's mission director Josef killed the administrator because he threatened to cancel the mission.
 Vincent learns that the detective who closed the case was his brother Anton, who consequently has discovered Vincent's presence.
 The brothers meet, and Anton warns Vincent about his illegal actions, but Vincent asserts that he has gotten to this position on his own merits.
 Anton challenges Vincent to a final game of chicken.
 As the two swim out at night, Vincent's stamina surprises Anton, so Vincent reveals that he won by not saving energy for the swim back.
-Anton turns back and begins to drown, but Vincent rescues him and swims them back to shore.
+Anton turns back and begins to drown, but Vincent rescues him a second time and swims them back to shore.

 On the day of the launch, Jerome reveals that he has stored enough DNA samples for Vincent to last two lifetimes upon his return and gives him an envelope to open once in flight.
 After saying goodbye to Irene, Vincent prepares to board, but discovers there is a final genetic test, and he currently lacks any of Jerome's samples.
 He is surprised when Dr. Lamar, who oversees background checks, reveals that he knows Vincent has been posing as a valid.
 Lamar admits that his son looks up to Vincent and wonders whether his son, who is genetically selected, but "not all that they promised", could exceed his potential just as Vincent has.
 The doctor changes the test results, allowing Vincent to pass.